-At March 31, 2018, we had a cash balance of \$3,938,734 compared to \$14,038,115 at March 31, 2017.
+At March 31, 2019, we had a cash balance of \$2,370,976 compared to \$3,938,734 at March 31, 2018.
 We invest cash in excess of current operational requirements in highly rated and liquid instruments.
-Working capital at March 31, 2018 was \$2,410,772 (March 31, 2017: \$7,036,014).
+Working capital at March 31, 2019 was \$2,709,784 (March 31, 2018: \$2,410,772).
+In addition, we have US\$2.3 million remaining available under the CPRIT grant to be used towards the development of MDNA55.

-We do not expect to generate positive cash flow from operations for the foreseeable future due to additional R&D expenses, including expenses related to drug discovery, preclinical testing, clinical trials, CMC and operating expenses associated with supporting these activities.
+We do not expect to generate positive cash flow from operations for the foreseeable future due to additional R&D expenses, including expenses related to drug discovery, preclinical testing, clinical trials, chemistry, manufacturing and controls ("CMC") and operating expenses associated with supporting these activities.
 It is expected that negative cash flow from operations will continue until such time, if ever, that we receive regulatory approval to commercialize any of our products under development and/or royalty or milestone revenue from any such products should they exceed our expenses.